soorena776/gitlab-merge-request-resource/README.md

 # GitLab Merge Request Concourse Resource

+Features:
+- Written entirely in Go
-A concourse resource to check for new merge requests on GitLab and update the merge request status.
+- To check for new merge requests on GitLab and update the merge request status
+- To rebuild expired builds and update the status

 ## Source Configuration